holyxiaoxin/async-tasks-benchmark/index.md

 Borrowing Erlang's timer module `:timer.tc fn -> end`, we could easily get how long each batch of requests took.

-The results at this point of time revealed that both code took around the same time to execute, even for a large amount of http requests.
+The results at this point of time revealed that both code took around the same time to execute, even for a large amount of HTTP requests.
 This is due to Hackney's default connection pool of 50.
 We could easily increase it by defining the pool to a much larger size

 ~~~ elixir